PushpenderIndia/PushpenderIndia/README.md

 I'm a `Ethical Hacker`, `Web`, `Android`, `Machine Learning` & `Software Developer` who just love to code in Python.

-Decent in Bash Scripting & also Just Love to Make those things which breaks things.

 - List of Technologies Which I've Learned so far : )

 | Category        | Skills        |